 They can be used in women who have other serious chronic health problems, such as heart or lung disease, that make a surgical procedure more dangerous.
-Pessaries can be used when the symptoms of pelvic organ prolapse are mild or when future pregnancies are planned.
+Vaginal pessaries can be used when the symptoms of pelvic organ prolapse are mild or when future pregnancies are planned.

 Pessaries do not cure pelvic organ prolapse but help to manage the progression of the prolapse.
 Symptoms improve in many women who use a pessary, and for some women the symptoms go away.